ijbd/merra-power-generation/README.md

     - PS

 2. POWER GENERATION PARAMETERS
-  - Parameters within Power_Generation_.8.py should be set by user.
+  - Parameters within powGen_impl.py and powGen.sh should be set by user.
-  - The first set of parameters can be found in main().
+  - The first set of parameters are in the shell script, powGen.sh.
 These include year, geographic parameters, and file/folder locations.
-  - Additional System Advisory Model parameters should be set in the respective run_solar and run_wind functions.
+  - System Advisory Model parameters should be set in the respective run_solar and run_wind functions.

 3. COMMAND LINE INSTRUCTION
   - First, change the the shell script permissions to allow execution